Beautiful Austrian natural history museum with carved ceilings and row after row of ancient taxidermy.

 The rooms of the Naturhistorisches, or Natural History Museum, in Vienna, Austria are astonishingly beautiful, with carved ceilings and creaking wood floors.

 Each room, painted a different color, is lined with dark wood cases filled with row after row of taxidermy.
 In some rooms, the walls are covered with the delicate, twisting vertebrae of snakes, others feature the sturdy bone shells of turtles.
-The display cabinets seem to come straight from an 18th century naturalist’s study, with lines of mice carefully tagged and cataloged.
-The museum is undeniably from another time.
+The display cabinets seem to come straight from an 18th-century naturalist’s study, with lines of mice carefully tagged and cataloged.
+Indeed, many eminent naturalists served as collectors and advisors to the museum including the famous Alexander Von Humboldt and the museum is undeniably from another time in its ambiance.